DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Improvement and extension of annotation protocol

 \subsection{The Annotation Process}

-The deepfake dataset we annotate is from the DFGC-2022 \cite{Peng2022DFGCCompetition} dataset, which was created using various face-swap methods and has diversified degrees of visual realism.
+The deepfake dataset we annotate is from the DFGC-2022 \cite{Peng2022DFGCCompetition} dataset, which was created using various face-swap methods and has diversified degrees of photorealism, as shown in Fig. \ref{fig_samples}.
 More specifically, it contains face-swap videos for 20 pairs of people with balanced genders and skin-colors.
 The total number of deepfake creation methods in this dataset is 35, which includes popular deepfake tools like DeepFaceLab \cite{GitHubDeepfakes.}, FaceShifter \cite{Li2019FaceShifter:Swapping}, SimSwap \cite{Chen2020SimSwap:Swapping} etc., and variants of them with enhanced post-processing.
 Each video is about 5 seconds and has $1920 \times 1080$ resolution.
-We adopt the five-grades annotation protocol, i.e.,: \begin{itemize} \item 1 point - very low sense of realism: obvious traces of forgery can be seen, seriously affecting viewing. \item 2 points - relatively low sense of realism: obvious traces of forgery can be seen, which hinders normal viewing. \item 3 points - average sense of realism: relatively obvious traces of forgery can be seen, but they have little impact on normal viewing. \item 4 points - relatively high sense of realism: traces of suspected forgery can be seen, but they are not obvious or are uncertain. \item 5 points - high sense of realism: no traces of forgery can be seen. \end{itemize}
+We adopt the five-grades annotation protocol shown in Table \ref{tab_points}.